websight-io/docs/docs/cms/developers/quick-start/index.md

 We will walk through the process of updating a simple Howlite component.

-In [starter](https://github.com/websight-io/starter) for the sake of simplicity, we overrode the _Title_ component included in the [Howlite](https://github.com/websight-io/howlite) collection in advance and created the _Luna Title_ component inside the demo project.
+In [WebSight Blueprint](https://github.com/websight-io/websight-blueprint) for the sake of simplicity, we overrode the _Title_ component included in the [Howlite](https://github.com/websight-io/howlite) collection in advance and created the _Luna Title_ component inside the demo project.

 Your task in completing this guide is to update the _Luna Title_ component and extend existing functionality.
 The sections below explain more detail.